Postrantor/Computer-Architectur/output.md

 The RAID ideas soon spread to the rest of the workstation and server industry.
 An article explaining RAID in *Byte* magazine (see Anderson \[1990\]) led to RAID products being offered on desktop PCs, which was something of a surprise to the Berkeley group.
 They had focused on performance with good availability, but higher availability was attractive to the PC market.

 Another surprise was the cost of the disk arrays.
-With redundant power sup- plies and fans, the ability to “hot swap” a disk drive, the RAID hardware controller itself, the redundant disks, and so on, the first disk arrays cost many times the cost of the disks.
-Perhaps as a result, the “inexpensive” in RAID morphed into
+With redundant power sup- plies and fans, the ability to  "hot swap"  a disk drive, the RAID hardware controller itself, the redundant disks, and so on, the first disk arrays cost many times the cost of the disks.
+Perhaps as a result, the  "inexpensive"  in RAID morphed into

-“independent.”
-Many marketing departments and technical writers today know of RAID only as “redundant arrays of independent disks.”
+"independent."
+Many marketing departments and technical writers today know of RAID only as  "redundant arrays of independent disks."

 The EMC transformation was successful; in 2006, EMC was the leading supplier of storage systems, and NetApp was the leading supplier of Network- Attached Storage systems.
 RAID was a $30 billion industry in 2006, and more than 80% of the non-PC drive sales were found in RAIDs.
 In recognition of their role, in 1999 Garth Gibson, Randy Katz, and David Patterson received the IEEE Reynold

-B. Johnson Information Storage Award “for the development of Redundant Arrays of Inexpensive Disks (RAID).”
+B. Johnson Information Storage Award  "for the development of Redundant Arrays of Inexpensive Disks (RAID)."

 ### I/O Buses and Controllers

 The ubiquitous microprocessor inspired not only the personal computers of the 1970s but also the trend in the late 1980s and 1990s of moving controller functions into I/O devices.
 I/O devices have continued this trend by moving controllers into the devices themselves.
 These devices are called *intelligent devices*, and some bus standards (e.g., SCSI) have been created specifically for them.
 Intelligent devices can relax the timing constraints by handling many low-level tasks themselves and queuing the results.
 For example, many SCSI-compatible disk drives include a track buffer on the disk itself, supporting read ahead and connect/disconnect.
 Thus, on a SCSI string some disks can be seeking and others loading their track buffer while one is transferring data from its buffer over the SCSI bus.
 The controller in the original RAMAC, built from vacuum tubes, only needed to move the head over the desired track, wait for the data to pass under the head, and transfer data with calculated parity.
 SCSI, which stands for *small computer systems interface*, is an example of one company inventing a bus and generously encouraging other com- panies to build devices that would plug into it.
 Shugart created this bus, originally called SASI.
 It was later standardized by the IEEE.

 There have been several candidates to be the successor to SCSI, with the cur- rent leading contender being Fibre Channel Arbitrated Loop (FC-AL).
 The SCSI committee continues to increase the clock rate of the bus, giving this standard a new life, and SCSI is lasting much longer than some of its proposed successors.
-With the creation of serial interfaces for SCSI (“Serial Attach SCSI”) and ATA (“Serial ATA”), they may have very long lives.
+With the creation of serial interfaces for SCSI ( "Serial Attach SCSI" ) and ATA ( "Serial ATA" ), they may have very long lives.

 Perhaps the first multivendor bus was the PDP-11 Unibus in 1970 from DEC.
 Alas, this open-door policy on buses is in contrast to companies with proprietary buses using patented interfaces, thereby preventing competition from plug- compatible vendors.
 Making a bus proprietary also raises costs and lowers the number of available I/O devices that plug into it, since such devices must have an interface designed just for that bus.
 The PCI bus pushed by Intel represented a return to open, standard I/O buses inside computers.
 Its immediate successor is PCI-X, with Infiniband under development in 2000.
 Both were standardized by multicompany trade associations.